 Building a solid ridesharing accident claim and case theory is challenging for any non-legal professional, let alone someone trying to recover from a life-changing experience physically, financially, and emotionally.

-If you file a claim on your own, you may fail to recuperate as much in damages as you would with a lawyer.
+If you file a claim on your own, you may not recover much in damages as you would with a lawyer.
 The reason this may happen is that insurance companies will do what they can to avoid paying you what you deserve, including settling out of court for much less.

 Call Morris Bart, LLC for a Free Consultation

-If you’ve been in an accident while using an Uber or Lyft and suffer from your injuries, contact us today.
-We have worked on many cases like these and can help guide you through the process.
-Call Morris Bart, LLC today to learn more about your potential claim.
+If you’ve been in an accident while using an Uber or Lyft and suffered from injuries, contact us today.
+We have worked on many cases like these and can guide you through the process.
+Call the Morris Bart law firm today to learn more about your potential claim.
 We’re available 24/7 to take your call.
 Our team of New Orleans Uber and Lyft rideshare accident lawyers is ready to defend your rights.

 to find a Morris Bart office near you.